Is it time to see a heart rhythm specialist?

 Before the procedure, arrange for a trusted friend or family member to take you home after the procedure.

 You will stay in the hospital for several hours after the procedure.
-Your physician may have you stay the night.
+Your doctor may have you stay the night.

 Many patients wonder if catheter ablation hurts.
 Most people say catheter ablation is mildly uncomfortable but the discomfort doesn’t last long.
-Some patients also have little or no discomfort from the ablation at all.
+Some patients also have little or no discomfort from the ablation.
 The place where the catheter went into your vein may be sore and have a bruise.
 The opening for the catheter is very small and should heal quickly.

 Your heart will heal and recover in time.
-For a little while – usually a few weeks – you may still feel abnormal heart rhythms and experience more tiredness than you are used to.
+For a little while – usually a few weeks – you may still feel irregular heart rhythms and experience more tiredness than you are used to.
 Esto es normal.
-Tell your doctor if you have any questions or concerns after an ablation.
+Tell your physician if you have any questions or concerns after an ablation.

-Before the procedure, a doctor will find out exactly where the arrhythmia is.
-The electrophysiologist will do an electrophysiology (EP) study to know where the tissue is in your heart that is causing the arrhythmia.
-Once the area of the arrhythmia is known, the physician will create a more precise electrical map of your heart with a 3D mapping system.
-This map gives an electrical view of your heart and tells them where to position the ablation catheters to send heat or cold energy to the targeted areas.
-Norton Healthcare is one of the only health care systems in the area that has this advanced 3D mapping technology.
+Before the procedure, a doctor will find out exactly where the arrhythmia is in your heart.
+The electrophysiologist will do a study to know which tissue is causing the arrhythmia.
+Once the area of the arrhythmia is known, the doctor will create a more precise electrical map of your heart with a 3D mapping system.
+This map gives the doctor an electrical view of your heart and tells the cardiologist where to position the catheter wires for the procedure.
+Norton Healthcare is one of the only health systems in the area that offers this advanced 3D mapping technology.

 During the VT ablation, sensors on the tip of the catheter send electrical impulses and record the heart’s electricity.
 Your health care team will use this information to determine the best place to apply the VT ablation treatment.